 “Our legal challenge raises questions around the decisions taken by the CCGs because of a potentially flawed consultation process which breached the principles of procedural fairness and decisions made on the basis of potential flaws in the transport analysis.

 “Our clients believe the proposals to transfer the NHS services to Sunderland were based on a flawed assessment of the impact on patients and that the criteria to assess the cost of this was also flawed.”
-Helen Smith - Associate Solicitor
+Helen Smith - Senior Associate Solicitor

 Read more about Irwin Mitchell's expertise in judicial review cases.